samyakpiya/samyakpiya.github.io/README.md

 #### This section is a combined list of all the things I learnt while working on different web projects included within this repository in a chronological order. ####
 - Semantic HTML5
 - Efficient and organized writing of CSS3 code.
-- SASS
+- SASS for code efficiency and better organization.
-- Implementation of CSS3 Libraries (animate.css).
+- Implementation of CSS3 Libraries.
-- Implementation of jQuery Plugins (waypoint.js).
+- Implementation of jQuery Plugins.
 - Image and code optimization for a faster website rendering time.